 Indiana State University recognizes the value and need of service animals to assist some students with disabilities.
-Students are encouraged to seek assistance from the Disability Student Services Office for any question involving use of a service animal on campus.
+Students are encouraged to seek assistance from the Accessibility Resources Office for any question involving use of a service animal on campus.

 The implementing regulations of the Americans with Disabilities Act (ADA) define service animals as: